 - 1 Cluster, CH 2 and 5 DC’s are approx. 3.5″ and and each ST is approx. 1″ high

-- Pattern is written in Standard US terms
+- The pattern is written in Standard US terms

 - SELLING: You may sell items made from patterns on Rescued Paw Designs unless otherwise stated.
 If you choose to sell items made from this pattern, please link back to me at www.rescuedpawdesigns.com for credit.
 Please do not use my pictures to sell your items.

-- IMAGES & CONTENT: The images and content of RescuedPawDesigns.com are protected by copyright laws.
+- IMAGES & CONTENT: Copyright laws protect the images and content of RescuedPawDesigns.com.
 Do not distribute or copy the content without written permission.
-Do not edit or remove watermarks from any original image.
+Do not edit or remove watermarks from an original image.
 Thank you for respecting my work.

-- TRANSLATIONS: Please do not post a translation of my pattern(s) anywhere.
+- TRANSLATIONS: Please do not post an interpretation of my pattern(s) anywhere.
 For further questions, please email [email protected]

 CH multiple of 12 +4